hyperfiddle/electric-fiddle/src/electric_tutorial/system_properties.md

   * Functions are an abstract mathematical object
   * Javascript already generalizes from function -> async function (`async/await`) -> generator function (`fn*/yield`)
   * Electric generalizes further: stream function -> reactive function -> distributed function
 * With Electric, you can refactor across the frontend/backend boundary, all in one place, without caring about any plumbing.
-Refactoring is an algebraic activity with local reasoning, just as it should be.